davidleonm/devops-tools/README.md

 ## Composition
 * **docker-compose.yml** - Orchestator of the instance.
-It runs a Jenkins node in Alpine, Python slave node in Alpine and a Sonarqube.
+It runs a Jenkins, Python and .NET Core slaves, Sonarqube and Docker registry instances.
 All nodes use volumes to store persistent data.
 Note that you would have to configure all the nodes to make them be connected, such as SSH connections, passwords, etc.
-* **Dockerfile** - Docker file to build the Python Alpine node.
+* **Dockerfiles** - Docker file to build the Jenkins slaves and the Docker registry for staging.
 * **jenkins_key** - SSH private key to connect Jenkins with the slave.
 Please use your own file :).
 * **jenkins_key.pub** - SSH Public key which is imported in the slave to allow connections from Jenkins.
 * **LICENSE** - File with the license, basically it says that you can use the code as you wish.